 What are the 3 steps?

-The three steps towards are mentally healthy workplace are:
+The three steps towards a mentally healthy workplace are:

 - Seek help – Encourage employees who are struggling with their mental health where it is now affecting their mental well-being to reach out and seek help.